BobRay/MyComponent/core/components/mycomponent/model/mycomponent/readme.md

 #### newProject()
 Creates the File Hierarchy from the initial Configuration.
 This is run by BootStrap.

-#### importProject($overwrite = false)
-Translates the objects in the File System into the MODx Installation. importProject is generally only be called when BootStrap is run.
-In these cases, importProject() is run immediately after newProject().
-The existence of importProject() also allows for a new utility, Import.
-By default, importProject() is nondestructive, but if $overwrite is set to true, it will rewrite the current MODx objects.

 #### exportProject($overwrite = false)
 Get copies the MODx objects in the Namespace and Categories to the Project's File Hierarchy.
 This may only be run by the Project's ExportObjects.
 By default, exportProject() is nondestructive, however, if $overwrite is set to true, it will overwrite the current File Hierarchy.

-#### buildPackage()
-Compiles the File Heirarchy into a Transport Package.
-This may only be run by the Project's Build.Transport.php.

 ## ObjectAdapter